Python, for easy programming

 (Monty Python at work )

-The lists are integrated and made it a successor to the Awk and any other word processor language.
+These integrated lists make it a successor to Awk and any other word processor language.

-The name is a tribute to the comedy group "Monty Python", but the same name snake is still became the symbol of the language.
+The name is a tribute to the comedy group "Monty Python", but the snake with the same name is also the symbol of the language.

 Evolution

-Designed on the base of the ABC language that was a model for simplifying a programming language (the variables for example retain their value from one session to another), Python is initially a very simple to read language.
+Designed after the ABC language that was a model for simplifying a programming language (the variables for example retain their value from one session to another), Python is initially a very easy to read language.

 - Variables are dynamic, the type is not declared and may change.